BanerjeeLab/Excitable_Tissue/README.md

 - Numerical analisis is run in Mathematica 12

 ## QUICKSTART GUIDE
+- /Simulations/ directory contains three directories with all the examples needed to re-do all the simulations ran in the study.
+Specifically, the examples includes the ones shown in Fig1D, Fig4A, Fig5I.
+Details:

-- MainFile.py: Contains our codes and relevant information to run the simulation of a 2D ordered tissue subject to mechanical feedback.
-Simulation results are saved in the directories "length_tension" and "results".
+--- MainFile.py: Main file to run the simulation.
+Results are saved in the directories "length_tension" and "results".

-- snapshots.py: This code generate tissue snapshots using the data from "length_tension" and "results".
-Snapshots are saved in the directory: "saved_snapshots".
+--- snapshots.py: This script generate tissue snapshots using the data from "/length_tension/" and "/results/".
+Snapshots are saved in the directory: "/saved_snapshots/".

+--- make_plot.py: Make the plot shown in Fig1D.

-- EffectiveModel.nb: Contains the numerical analisis of the effective model for an excitable tissue.
+- EffectiveModel.nb: Contains the numerical analysis of the effective model leading to the boundaries shown in Fig3.

 ## Contribution guidelines
 - Email: (shiladtb@andrew.cmu.edu)